benturner993/optimal_decision_trees/readme.md

 - build XGBoost model on AWS GPU machine

 ## Author
-Ben Turner with a special thanks to interpretable.ai for allowing me to trial their interpretableai package for personal use.
+Ben Turner with a special thanks to interpretable.ai for allowing me to trial their interpretableai package for personal use. <br>

 Q4 2020